4.0. Typing

 [tool.mypy]

-# improve error messages
+# Improve error messages for better readability.

 pretty = true

-python_version = "3.12"
+python_version = "3.13"

 check_untyped_defs = true